watson/test-all-versions/README.md

 tav mysql ^2.0.0 node test.js
 ```

+### options

+- `--ci` - When running `tav` together with a `.tav.yml` file, use this
+  argument to only run the tests on a CI server.
+This allows you to add
+  `tav` to your `npm test` command without spending time running tav
+  tests in development.

 ### .tav.yml

-If `tav` is run without any arguments, it will instead look for a
+If `tav` is run without specifying a module, it will instead look for a
 `.tav.yml` file in `cwd` and expect that to contain all its
 configuration.
 This is similar to how Travis CI works with
 `.travis.yml`.